-The selected unaudited pro forma condensed combined financial data presented below as of and for the periods indicated is derived from the unaudited pro forma condensed combined balance sheet as of June 30, 2020 and the unaudited pro forma condensed combined statements of operations for the year ended June 30, 2020 contained elsewhere in this prospectus and should be read in conjunction with such financial information and accompanying notes and are based on the historical financial statements of Akerna, solo sciences inc. ("Solo"), and Ample Organic Inc. ("Ample"), giving effect to the acquisition of Solo, the exercise of the Solo Option, the acquisition of Ample.
+The selected unaudited pro forma condensed combined financial data presented below for the periods indicated is derived from the unaudited pro forma condensed combined statements of operations for the year ended June 30, 2020 contained elsewhere in this prospectus and should be read in conjunction with such financial information and accompanying notes and are based on the historical financial statements of Akerna, solo sciences inc. ("Solo"), and Ample Organic Inc. ("Ample"), giving effect to the acquisition of Solo, the exercise of the Solo Option, the acquisition of Ample.
+The Company's statement of operations for the three months ended September 30, 2020 contains the combined operations of the Company, Solo and Ample for that period.
+While Ample wasn't acquired until July 7, 2020, the impact of the seven (7) days at the beginning of the period was determined to be immaterial by the Company and therefore separate pro forma condensed combined financial data for that period is not presented herein.